rosswintle/wp-talks/README.txt

 == Changelog ==

-= 0.1 =

-Initial release - internal only

-= 0.2 =

-Updates for WordPress 3.6's built in media functions - internal release only

-= 0.2.1 =

-Fix incorrect version checking - internal release only

-= 0.2.2 =
+= 0.2.6 =

-Add features images in output and fix output bugs - internal release only
+Minor styling fixes to output.
+First public release.

-= 0.2.3 =
+= 0.2.5 =

-Add post series - internal release only
+Squashed some bugs.
+Added a "Series" column to the Talks edit list.

 = 0.2.4 =

 Rename and prepped for public release - internal release only.
 Requires database changes!

+= 0.2.3 =

+Add post series - internal release only

+= 0.2.2 =

+Add features images in output and fix output bugs - internal release only

+= 0.2.1 =

+Fix incorrect version checking - internal release only

-= 0.2.5 =
+= 0.2 =

-Squashed some bugs.
-Added a "Series" column to the Talks edit list.
+Updates for WordPress 3.6's built in media functions - internal release only

-= 0.2.6 =
+= 0.1 =

-Minor styling fixes to output
+Initial release - internal only

 == Upgrade Notice ==